Apache Tomcat

-Apache Tomcat (called "Tomcat" for short) is a free and open-source implementation of the Jakarta Servlet, Jakarta Expression Language, and WebSocket technologies.
+Apache Tomcat (called "Tomcat" for short) is a free and open-source implementation of the Jakarta EE Servlet, Pages, Expression Language, WebSocket, Annotations and Authentication technologies.
 It provides a "pure Java" HTTP web server environment in which Java code can also run.
-Thus it is a Java web application server, although not a full JEE application server.
+Thus it is a Java web application server, although not a full Jakarta EE application server.

 Tomcat is developed and maintained by an open community of developers under the auspices of the Apache Software Foundation, released under the Apache License 2.0 license.

 Components

 Tomcat 4.x was released with Catalina (a servlet container), Coyote (an HTTP connector) and Jasper (a JSP engine).

 Catalina

 Catalina is Tomcat's servlet container.
 Catalina implements Sun Microsystems' specifications for servlet and JavaServer Pages (JSP).
 In Tomcat, a Realm element represents a "database" of usernames, passwords, and roles (similar to Unix groups) assigned to those users.
 Different implementations of Realm allow Catalina to be integrated into environments where such authentication information is already being created and maintained, and then use that information to implement Container Managed Security as described in the Servlet Specification.